 François-Marie Arouet, known by his nom de plume Voltaire, reported he also received many letters from concerned Parisians believing the comet was poised to destroy Paris.
 Voltaire wrote a letter dated 17 May 1773 and noted in it that “Parisians will not desert their city on the 20th of May; they will make songs, and play the comet and the end of the world on the stage of the Opera House.”
 Unfortunately for Voltaire, some Parisians did desert Paris and fled to nearby countries hoping to find safety and comfort there.

-Despite credulous Parisians buying seats to Paradise or fleeing France, no comet hit.
+Despite all the conjecture and credulity of Parisians no comet hit the city.
 In fact, no comet was seen in the sky in May, June, July, August, or September.
 A comet did appear in October that was later called C/1773 T1.
-It was first observed on 17 October 1773 by Charles Messier.
-Messier was a French astronomer noted for creating an astronomical catalog (known as “Messier objects”) that consisted of nebulae and star clusters that helped comet hunters distinguish between permanent and transient objects in the sky.
+It was first observed on 17 October 1773 by Charles Messier, a French astronomer noted for creating an astronomical catalog, known as “Messier objects”.
+It consisted of nebulae and star clusters that helped comet hunters distinguish between permanent and transient objects in the sky.

 This time they took immediate action.
 One member of the Academy, Dominique François Jean Arago, published a treatise on comets in the Annuaire.
-In his 1832 treatise, Arago showed the path of the comet remarking:
+In this 1832 document Arago showed the path of the comet remarking: